 What are the symptoms of an allergic reaction?

-Depending on the food responsible, symptoms to look out for can include vomiting, diarrhoea, stomach pains, hives, eczema, asthma and recurrent ear, nose, and throat infections.
-Symptoms such as swelling of the lips and tongue require immediate medical attention.
-If your baby experiences any of the other signs of allergy or intolerance to a food, you should speak with a healthcare professional as soon as possible.
+Depending on the food responsible, symptoms to look out for can include vomiting, stomach pains, hives, eczema (a baby allergy rash), asthma and recurrent ear, nose, and throat infections.
+If your baby experiences any of these signs of allergy to a food, you should speak with a healthcare professional as soon as possible.

 Does breastfeeding help to protect against food allergies?

 The evidence for protecting against allergies by breastfeeding is inconsistent however breastfeeding remains extremely important.
 Breastfeeding is recommended exclusively until around 6 months of age and should be continued whilst solid foods are introduced, and beyond.
 When looking at the immune system, breastfeeding supports the development of a healthy gut microbiota, where approximately 80% of our immune cells live.

 Who can diagnose an allergy?

 In the first instance, your GP or paediatrician may send you for a children’s allergy test such as a blood test or skin prick test.
 It is then recommended that you consult an allergist.
 You can even find specialised infant allergists.
 There is no limit on what age to test baby for allergies.